|Living with Adult ADHD||ADHD in Women||Apps & Tools|

 |Give a Gift|

-"It is a struggle for us to scrape up enough money to pay for my son’s each month.
+"It is a struggle for us to scrape up enough money to pay for my son’s medication each month.
 I'm in desperate need of assistance.
 We have had to keep him home from school because we couldn't afford his medication.
 Is there any legal solution to our problem?"

 You may qualify for benefits through public programs, such as SSI or Medicare, to defray medication costs for stimulant medications like Concerta.